RoyalIcing/flambeau/README.md

   };
 }
 ```
-- **Reusable reducers, using props to customize** the initial state or response to actions.
 - **Bulk forwarding of action sets** within reducers to allow easy composition of reducers, such as in collections or other hierarchies.

 ### Reducer state encapsulation